 OPERATIONS

 6.1 General.
-The Provider and Customer agree that their respective performances of this Agreement shall comply with the then-existing (or amended) manuals, standards, and guidelines of NERC, SERC, SPP, or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of the North American electric interconnected transmission grid.
-To the extent that this Agreement does not specifically address or provide the mechanisms necessary to comply with such NERC, SERC, or SPP manuals, standards, or guidelines, the Provider and Customer hereby agree that both Parties shall provide to the other Party all such information as may reasonably be required to comply with such manuals, standards, or guidelines and shall operate, or cause to be operated, their respective facilities in accordance with such manuals, standards, or guidelines.
+The Provider and Customer agree that their respective performances of this Agreement shall comply with the then-existing (or amended) manuals, standards, and guidelines of NERC, SPP, or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of the North American electric interconnected transmission grid.
+To the extent that this Agreement does not specifically address or provide the mechanisms necessary to comply with such NERC, or SPP manuals, standards, or guidelines, the Provider and Customer hereby agree that both Parties shall provide to the other Party all such information as may reasonably be required to comply with such manuals, standards, or guidelines and shall operate, or cause to be operated, their respective facilities in accordance with such manuals, standards, or guidelines.

 6.2 Provider Obligations .
-The Provider shall operate and control the Transmission System and other Provider facilities (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC, SERC, and SPP; and (4) in accordance with the provisions of this Agreement.
+The Provider shall operate and control the Transmission System and other Provider facilities (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC, and SPP; and (4) in accordance with the provisions of this Agreement.

 6.3 Customer Obligations .
-The Customer shall operate and control its Control Area and the generating facilities it controls located in its Control Area (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC, SERC, and SPP; and (4) in accordance with the provisions of this Agreement.
+The Customer shall operate and control its Control Area and the generating facilities it controls located in its Control Area (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC, and SPP; and (4) in accordance with the provisions of this Agreement.

 6.4 Access Rights .
 The Parties shall provide each other such easements and/or access rights as may be necessary for either Party’s performance of their respective operational obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing operational work within the boundaries of the other Party’s facilities must abide by the rules applicable to that site.